0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Altough not used in RansomGuard, using the Acquire/Release callbacks as two datapoints to filter memory mapped I/O writes is a possability.<br/>

-### Building asynchrnous context
+### Building asynchronous context
-To connect between a mapped page writer write and the process that memory mapped the file , we have to monitor the creation of section objects.<br/> The heuristic idea is to assume any process that created a R/W section object for the file might be the one that modified the mapping and triggered the asynchrnous write, that means , whenever our minifilter sees a mapped page writer encryption , we will traverse each process and check if it ever created a R/W section for file in question , if so , it's ```EncryptedFiles``` counter will be increased.<br/> The odds for two different processes (one being a ransomware and the other being legitimiate) , to create R/W section objects for the same X number of files , and for those X number of files to also get encrypted are very slim to say the least , and so is the risk for false positives.<br/>
+To connect between a mapped page writer write and the process that memory mapped the file , we have to monitor the creation of section objects.<br/> The heuristic idea is to assume any process that created a R/W section object for the file might be the one that modified the mapping and triggered the aysnchronous write, that means , whenever our minifilter sees a mapped page writer encryption , we will traverse each process and check if it ever created a R/W section for file in question , if so , it's ```EncryptedFiles``` counter will be increased.<br/> The odds for two different processes (one being a ransomware and the other being legitimiate) , to create R/W section objects for the same X number of files , and for those X number of files to also get encrypted are very slim to say the least , and so is the risk for false positives.<br/>

 To track the creation of section objects we can filter ```IRP_MJ_ACQUIRE_FOR_SECTION_SYNCHRONIZATION```, we are only interested in the creation of R/W section objects from UserMode :
 ```cpp